 Within the lycopsids were the Protolepidodendrales, a widespread order whose leaf-tips were forked.
 Some grew to a height of 50 cm or more.
 They may have been ancestral to the arborescent (tree-forming) lycopods of the Late Devonian and Carboniferous.

 Arborescent lycopods such as Sigillaria and Lepido- dendron were the major components of the vast Carboniferous swamp forests that ended up as coal seams.
-These trees produced almost no secondary xylem, wood tissue growing out from the centre so as to increase girth.
+These trees produced almost no secondary xylem.
 Instead the trunk was filled with pith and strengthened by a thick cortex which extended from the cambium outwards to a bark-like, decay-resistant periderm.
 Long grassy leaves grew from the trunk, and following leaf-fall the scars on the leaf cushions composed a distinctive geometric pattern.
-In contrast to the brown, non-photosynthetic stems of modern trees, photosynthesising tissue covered the whole trunk, giving it a green colour, and this super-efficient energy factory enabled the trees to reach full height in just a few years.
+In contrast to the brown, non-photosynthetic stems of modern trees, photosynthesising tissue covered the whole trunk, a super-efficient energy factory that enabled the trees to reach full height in just a few years.
 Only towards the end of their lives did they form lateral branches and put out a leafy crown.
 Rising like pillars, they were able to grow in great density, up to 800 trees per acre.

 Their rooting systems, called stigmaria, were designed to float.
 They supported the lightly-built trees by splaying out horizontally, and the collapsed state of the fossils (or sediment infill where not collapsed) shows they were hollow and immersed in water.
 Spiky appendages radiated around they were the stigmaria in every direction.
 From time to time shed and left scars, just like the leaves.
 Not having an anchoring function, they probably photosynthesised like the leaves.
 The stigmaria cannot, as usually assumed, have been rooted in “seat earths” beneath the coals.
 The clays, sandstones and even limestones of the underlying sediments accumulated before the floating forests sank.